qiany21/ECE387_Embedded_System_Project/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This I2C library is implemented as a compact assembler software implementation of the I2C protocol which runs on any AVR (i2cmaster.S) and as a TWI hardware interface for all AVR with built-in TWI hardware (twimaster.c).
 TWI is the name used by Atmel but is the same as I2C.

+Important:
 To make your program work with this I2C LCD library.
 You should know the microprocessor on your Arduino.
 For example, this library has been modified to work on Atmega328P.
 The F_CPU in twimaster.c has been changed to 16MHz in order to make it work.
 Please adjust this parameter in case of using other microprocessors.

 Another important parameter is SCL_CLOCK, adjust this to change the speed of displaying characters.

 pcf8574
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+This PCF8574 library is implemented as a helper library to set the status of those pins that are connected to the LCD.
+Meanwhile, it will be used to initialize the I2C communication.
+This is the library that will be used in library lcdpcf8574.

+Important:
+if you have PCF8574T and HD44780 separated and you solder them together by yourself, it is most likely you can set the address of the device.
+In this case, change PCF8574_ADDRBASE in pcf8574.h to match the address you set.

 lcdpcf8574
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~